GabrielCoetzee/Media-Player/README.md

 Features Include :

-- MP3 and M4A Audio formats supported as of this moment.
+- MP3, FLAC and M4A Audio formats supported as of this moment.
+It uses Microsoft MediaElement which can technically play anything you have codecs installed for, but I will add support for specific file formats as I t test them and especially start adding video support.
 - You can drag & drop files anywhere in the application.
 Supported files dropped in, if any found, will be added.
 - Shuffle functionality will re-order the list with currently playing media item moved to the top
 - Hotkeys :